 Mercurial and Git are two of the most popular distributed version control systems.
 But which of them is better, and why?
-This is an old argument, with gazillions of forum posts of software developers arguing their case, offering pros and cons.
+This is an age-old argument, with gazillions of forum posts of software developers arguing their case, offering pros and cons on both.

 User opinions about Git

 Based on forum discussions, it is clear that Git is overly complex in every sense of the word.
 In particular, the information model and the command line syntax as well as the help documentation – none of it is easy to understand.
 Most commands lead to further commands, and simple actions can require complex actions to undo or refine.